Product Manager vs Project Manager: What's the Difference?

 If product management and project management aren't decoupled from one another, both functions will suffer.
 Product managers won't be able to drive exponential upside, and project managers won't be able to manage risk.

 Interested in learning more about product management?
-You might want to check out our popular course: One Week PM.
+You might want to check out our popular Product Manager Certification Course.
 You’ll learn the fundamentals of product management, how to launch your own side project, and how to dominate product manager interviews.